skalenetwork/mirage-manager/docs/Staking.md

 ### disable

+Disables a node from receiving network rewards and removes it from the active pool

 ```solidity
 function disable(NodeId node) external
 ```

-Disables a node from receiving network rewards and removes it from the active pool

-_Only callable by the Committee contract (restricted) Updates committee weight to 0 if the node is active_
+**dev:** _Only callable by the Committee contract (restricted) Updates committee weight to 0 if the node is active_

 #### Parameters